halloamt/ioBroker.frontier_silicon/README.md

 ## Documentation

-This adapter let's you control internet radios and media playsers based on Silicon Frontier chipsets.
+This adapter lets you control internet radios and media playsers based on Frontier Silicon chipsets.
 Many devices which can be controlled via [Undok](https://www.frontiersmart.com/undok) should work.
 Tested devices come from [Revo](https://revo.co.uk/de/products/), [Sangean](https://www.sangean.eu/products/all_product.asp) and [SilverCrest](https://www.silvercrest-multiroom.de/produkte/produktuebersicht/), others should work, too.

 After installation the device's IP and PIN must be entered in the configuration dialog.
 If the radio does not play DAB after switching on via Undok or this adapter try with "DAB starts without sound" enabled.